deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 ---

 In this multi-part series, I aim to demystify the concepts behind memory management and take a deeper look at memory management in some of the modern programming languages.
 I hope the series would give you some insights into what is happening under the hood of these languages in terms of memory management.
-In this chapter, we will look at the memory management of the **Java Virtual Machine(JVM)** used by languages like Java, Kotlin, Scala, Clojure, JRuby and so on.
+In this chapter, we will look at the memory management of the **Java Virtual Machine(JVM)** used by languages like Java, Kotlin, Scala, Clojure, Groovy, and so on.

 If you haven't read the [first part](https://dev.to/deepu105/demystifying-memory-management-in-modern-programming-languages-ddd) of this series, please read it first as I explained the difference between the Stack and Heap memory there which would be useful to understand this chapter.